 "The French prefer everything very subdued and muted, with no excessive highlighting," Mallett told The Cut.
-"Everything is an understated, sexy, undone look.
-It's never like they tried too hard.
-When it comes to hair styling, the perfect recipe is self-control and not overdoing it.
-It's natural but better."
+"When it comes to hairstyling, the perfect recipe is self-control and not overdoing it."

 Julien Farel, hairstylist and owner of a namesake salon and spa, agrees.
 "Ombré hair in pinks and purples had its day.
 Now, it's a return to sun-kissed highlights and a more natural look once again."

-While I'm still quite partial to the Cher-inspired look, Mallett says, "Any style of American reality TV stars has really fallen out in Paris."
-He continues, "Natural beauty rules.
-Parisian women love things to be beautiful and natural, all the way from the roots to the ends."
+I'm still quite partial to the Cher-inspired look, but Mallett says, "Any style of American reality TV stars has really fallen out in Paris."
+He continues, "Parisian women love things to be beautiful and natural, all the way from the roots to the ends."
 While clip-in extensions are still as popular as ever in the U.S. (I wore them for nine years), Mallett makes a case for a simpler style.
-"When your lover runs their hands through your hair, the last thing you want them to feel is a track of extensions."

 Now, find out what top hairstylists predict 2017's biggest hair trends will be.